ngageoint/voxel-globe/README.md

 a number of other `just` commands for you.
 What it is really running is

 1. `./just pull` Pulls the latest images down, unless you ran `build` first
-2. `./just reset-volume` Delete and create docker volumes needed
+2. `./just create-volume` Delete and create docker volumes needed
-3. On Windows, runs `./just windows-volume` extra volumes to overcome Window's shortcomings
 5. `./just vxl` Runs initial cmake and compiles library. **WARNING** If it gets in an infinite "Re-running cmake" loop on mac/windows, restart docker.
 The VM time drifts sometimes when in sleep mode.